 Best cities to live in Brazil for foreigners

 Brazil is the fifth largest country by area and the sixth most populated country in the world!
-Behind these impressive numbers is that anyone can find their perfect place in colourful Brazil.
+Behind these impressive numbers is that anyone can find their perfect place in colorful Brazil.

 This is what Brazil offers: urban metropolises, cities merged with nature, sunny beaches, towns and tiny villages.
 You can choose to live near large expat communities or a more local town untouched by digital nomads.

 Of course, we have to start with Sao Paulo, the biggest city in Brazil (and all of South America), with a population of 12 million people.
 It is ranked as the best city to relocate to as an expat in Brazil, although it can get hectic and stressful.
 The famous Rio de Janeiro is popular among expats as well.
 The second largest city with a population of 9 million has to offer long beaches, with much action.
 It is pricey, however, and requires a bit more safety precautions.
 Brasilia, the capital of Brazil and the educational, political and economic center of the country, attracts many expatriates as well due to its booming job opportunities and modern feel.